Weckyy702/RaychelScript/README.md

   * RaychelLogger

 * Compiler support
-  * I have tested GCC 11.1.0 on linux 5.14.
-Clang 12 seems to have a problem with C++20s std::ranges library
+  * I have tested GCC 11.1.0 on linux 5.14 and MSVC on Windows 10.
+  * Clang seems to have trouble with the STL ranges library from libstdc++.

 * GNU/Linux
   * Run cmake, then run make and you have your binaries built in the *build/xxx* directory where xxx is the name of the module

+* Windows
+  * You will need Visual Studio with the C++ workload and CMake installed.
+You also have to install the dependencies manually.
+  * Running cmake will create a RaychelScript.sln file.
+Open it in Visual Studio to compile the program.
+Due to windows limitations, you will have to copy the built DLLs into the executable directory (either manually or via copy_DLLs.sh)

 I found a bug!!!
 -